+

 Clustering application servers that host web containers automatically enables plug-in workload management for the application servers and the servlets they host.
 The routing of servlet requests occurs between the web server plug-in and clustered application servers using HTTP transports, or HTTP transport channels.

-This routing is based on weights associated with the cluster members.
+Routing is based on weights associated with the cluster members.
 If all cluster members have identical weights, the plug-in sends equal requests to all members of the cluster, assuming there are no strong affinity configurations.
 If the weights are scaled in the range from zero to twenty, the plug-in usually routes requests to those cluster members with the higher weight values.

+Use the administrative console to specify a weight for a cluster member.
+The weight we assign to a cluster member should be based on its approximate, proportional ability to do work.
+The weight value specified for a specific member is only meaningful in the context of the weights we specify for the other members within a cluster.
+The weight values do not indicate absolute capability.
+If a cluster member is unavailable, the web server plug-in temporarily routes requests around that cluster member.
 For example, if we have a cluster that consists of two members, assigning weights of 1 and 2 causes the first member to get approximately 1/3 of the workload and the second member to get approximately 2/3 of the workload.
-However, if we add a third member to the cluster, and assign the new member a weight of 1, approximately 1/4 of the workload now goes to the first member, approximately 1/2 of the workload goes to the second member, and approximately 1/4 of the workload goes to the third member.
+If we add a third member to the cluster, and assign the new member a weight of 1, approximately 1/4 of the workload now goes to the first member, approximately 1/2 of the workload goes to the second member, and approximately 1/4 of the workload goes to the third member.
 If the first cluster member becomes unavailable, the second member gets approximately 2/3 of the workload and third member gets approximately 1/3 of the workload.

-Workload management for EJB containers can be performed by configuring the web container and EJB containers on separate application servers. ultiple application servers can be clustered with the EJB containers, enabling the distribution of enterprise bean requests between EJB containers on different application servers.
+Workload management for EJB containers can be performed by configuring the web container and EJB containers on separate application servers.
+Multiple application servers can be clustered with the EJB containers, enabling the distribution of enterprise bean requests between EJB containers on different application servers.

 In this configuration, EJB client requests are routed to available EJB containers in a round robin fashion based on assigned server weights.
 The EJB clients can be servlets operating within a web container, stand-alone Java programs using RMI/IIOP, or other EJBs.